Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 Here’s a shot of the west side parking lot.
 This is on South Platte River Drive just south of Evans.
 I’ve never seen it full but there’s also informal parking just north of the lot (behind me as I took this picture).

-If you walk straight to the river from those cars you can have some fun getting gold!
-I’ve seen decent sized flakes here myself and heard credible stories of pickers from those who’ve worked the bedrock.
-I also met a guy who’d come back several times a year to clean out the same pothole over and over…often getting 1/2-1 gram of gold each time with nothing more than a shovel, turkey baster (for sucking bedrock cracks) and a gold pan!!
+If you walk straight to the river from those cars you can have some fun searching for gold!
+I’ve seen decent sized flakes here myself and even a few pickers.
+I’ve met others who have found pickers as well.
+I also met a guy who’d come back several times a year to clean out the same pothole, just downstream of the bridge over and over…often getting 1/2-1 gram of gold each time with nothing more than a shovel, turkey baster (for sucking bedrock cracks) and a gold pan!!
 Personally, I think a hand powered suction pump would work better.
 I use the Gold-N-Sand hand pump, check it out here.

 How’s the gold prospecting?
 Occasional pickers.
 Your total gold take may be similar to Big Bend but with fewer, larger pieces.
 Water levels can vary a fair bit here, especially when it’s been raining upstream, so keep an eye on the water flow in your sluice.
 There are some decent spots to set up a sluice right under the pedestrian bridge as well as upstream depending on water levels.
 The other great option here is an electric high banker like the Gold Cube.
-Water flows and temps are fairly good here year-round.
+Just remember no gas-powered gear is allowed since this is a city park.ย Water flows and temps are fairly good here year-round.
 Finally, if you see a patch of light, blonde sand, that’s probably road sand washed into the river from the streets, just dig past it to get to the pay layer.
 This IS a spot worth digging deeper so go for it.
 However, there’s no point trying to dig through the hard gray clay, that’s the bedrock!

 From a bit of sample panning: